runemadsen/runemadsen-2013/blog/_posts/2015-02-15-on-meta-design-and-algorithmic-design-systems.md

 It's dangerous to speculate about the future if you're looking for simple outcomes, and we know for a fact that the new doesn't extinguish the old.
 However, I think we'll soon see a new type of meta-design practice become increasingly visible, and I'd like to describe what this could look like.

 I dream of a design practice that works in the intersection between art, design and computation.
 A company founded on the belief that the pragmatic and poetic is inseparable, and that modern design products should be dynamic, adaptable systems built in code.
-This kind of practice would create beautiful, intelligent, and functional design products for any medium, be it physical installations, web applications, or systems to generate print products.
-Most of all, it would be a company dedicated to good ideas, and with the talent to implement them.
+This kind of practice would create beautiful, intelligent, and functional design products for any medium, be it physical installations, web applications, or print products.
+Most of all, it would be a company dedicated to good ideas, with the talent to implement them.

 There are several reasons why this practice would be built around designers who work in code.
-They have the skills to question assumptions brought to us by existing design tools, and can help build new tools for algorithmic design.
-They can think critically about these trends, and help drive a research focus that is as much centered in the humanities as in computer science.
-They can help build a company where this type of talent wants to work, and help reflect this in the company culture: [a deep trust in the individual](http://en.wikipedia.org/wiki/Bounded_rationality), a relentless pursuit of the sublime, and a belief in failure as a means of innovating.
+They have the skills to question assumptions brought to us by existing design tools, and can help build new tools to replace them.
+They can think critically about these trends using their domain-knowledge, and conduct original research with deep connections between the humanities and computer science.
+They can also build a company culture where this talent wants to work, with [a deep trust in the individual](http://en.wikipedia.org/wiki/Bounded_rationality), a relentless pursuit of the sublime, and a belief in failure as a means of innovation.

-Finally
-- Provide a consultancy to clients that doesn't have the traditional divide between design and development.
-Reminds me of Stuart Bailey: Our design proposal to the magazine was to write better content.
-What does that mean in the digital world?
-Defined by a relentless pursuit of the sublime.
-I often think about NOMA: Redxepiz journal is the most innovative I've read in ages.

-Right now, [design studios](http://www.sagmeisterwalsh.com) are actively exploring similar themes.
-Academic institutions are focusing on dynamic design products in [new publications](http://www.amazon.com/Dynamic-Identities-Cultural-Public-Context/dp/3037781637).
-Independent [design](http://www.dot-dot-dot.us/) [magazines](http://www.servinglibrary.org/) are also writing about these trends.
+As to what products this type of practice would create, I'd rather not speculate.
+I do know that some [design studios](http://www.sagmeisterwalsh.com) are exploring similar themes in their work, and that academic institutions are releasing [publications](http://www.amazon.com/Dynamic-Identities-Cultural-Public-Context/dp/3037781637) focused on dynamic design.
+It has been a popular topic in independent [design](http://www.dot-dot-dot.us/) [magazines](http://www.servinglibrary.org/) too.

 Using the word *programmer* is quickly becoming as exhausted as the term *computer operator*, and we will need to grapple with the fact that developers are quickly becoming a creative class – particularly in the design world.